rogerbarton/vr-modeling/docs/report/3-Conclusion.md

 ## Future Work

-[Discrete orthogonal geodesic nets (DOG)](https://github.com/MichaelRabinovich/DOG-editor/) as another use case were briefly explored.
+[Discrete orthogonal geodesic nets (DOG)](https://github.com/MichaelRabinovich/DOG-editor/) :cite:`dog-editor` as another use case were briefly explored.
 However, the interface is more complicated and the project is currently not compatible with windows without modifications to the code.

 ### Alternatives to Unity